WMS and TMS Synchronization: The Key to a 100% Efficient Supply Chain

 Phase 2: Choosing the solution and the integration partner (The "How")

-- Unified software suite: Some vendors offer an integrated offering that includes both a WMS and a TMS.
-This is often the simplest solution in terms of “native” integration, as the systems are designed to work together.
+- Unified software suite: Some vendors offer an integrated solution that includes both a WMS and a TMS.
+This is often the simplest solution in terms of "native" integration, as the systems are designed to work together.

-Phase 3: Technical deployment (the “Construction”)
+Phase 3: Technical Deployment (The “Construction”)

 Actionable Checklist – Phase 3: Deployment

-- Write detailed functional and technical specifications: This document is the contract that precisely describes the expected operation of the interface.
+- Write the detailed functional and technical specifications: This document is the contract that precisely describes the expected operation of the interface.

-- Plan the test phases:
+- Plan the testing phases:

 - User testing (UAT): Future users validate that the solution meets their needs in a pre-production environment.